 With this technology, the manufacturing process is said to be ten times faster, thus achieving the same level of productivity as injection moulding.

-Although according to EOS, the system is two years away from commercial availability, the announcement is yet another indicator of the industrialisation of 3D printing technologies.
+Although it’s unclear when the system becomes commercially available, the announcement is yet another indicator of the industrialisation of 3D printing technologies.

 Rize’s Augmented Polymer Deposition (APD) technology

 Eliminating post-processing has been a long-held dream in the 3D printing industry – and Rize’s technology promises to remove the post-processing pain points.
 The US-based 3D printer manufacturer has developed its hybrid Augmented Polymer Deposition (APD) technology, which combines material extrusion with ink-jetting.